indigo-dc/bdocker/doc/configuration.md

-#Configuration
+# Configuration

+In this document the configuration of the three component provided by Bdocker is described.
+The three components are:
+1. Working node daemon.
+2. Accounting node daemon.
+3. Command line client.

-##Daemon configuration
+## Daemon configuration

 Bdocker provides two daemons one for the working node and another one for the accounting node.
-They are implemented as in RESTFUL APIs.
+They are implemented as RESTFUL APIs.
 The daemons are configured by using a configuration file, the administrator has to configure this file in the environment variable ``BDOCKER_CONF_FILE``.
-If it is not configured the system looks for the file in ``/etc/configure_bdocker.cfg``.
-In the following, we can a example of configuration of both daemons.
+If that variable is not configured, the system looks for the file in ``/etc/configure_bdocker.cfg``.
+In the following, examples of configuration of both daemons are provided:

-###Working Node
+### Working Node

 Every working node configures the following fields::